russelljk/simple_sidebars/README.md

 # Simple Sidebars

-A relatively simple, easy to use but powerful widget and sidebar system for Django.
+A relatively simple, easy to use but powerful widget and sidebar system for Django 1.10.

 ## Setup